flame-engine/flame/doc/development/testing_guide.md

   await tester.pump();
   await tester.pump();

-  // At this point the game is fully initialized, and you can run your checks against it expect(...);
+  // At this point the game is fully initialized, and you can run your checks
+  // against it.
+  expect(...);

   // Equivalent to game.update(0)